kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 ## Task 7: Create Gold Table and Insert Data

-1. In AI Lakehouse SQL Developer, sign in as GOLD, create the gold table:
+1. In AI Lakehouse SQL Developer, sign in as Gold_XX, create the gold table:

 ```sql
 <copy>